 5. Cut a whale tail and fins out of blue cardstock paper.
-Or, print out our NEW, free whale craft template.
+Or, print out our NEW, whale craft template.
 Use tacky glue or a extra strength glue stick to glue the paper tail and fins to the egg carton.
 I put some glue on the inside of the egg carton and tucked the tail up inside the egg carton.
 Use the picture as your guide.

 Related: Paper Fish Craft

 6. After your ocean animal has his tail and fins, finish it off by adding eyes and a mouth.
 You can glue googly eyes on your egg carton whale craft or draw eyes with a black marker.
 The black marker is also works for drawing on the mouth.